 |💰 Best budget hotel:||Hotel Mignon Meublè|

-7 Best Areas to Stay in Sorrento map
+Best Areas to Stay in Sorrento for tourists are:

-Numerous cafes, bars, and restaurants are located on the square, most with outdoor seating sections.
-These allow you to sit back in the sun, sip traditional Italian beverages like wine or coffee, and take in the stunning views before you.
+The Piazza Tasso square is the meeting point of the Sorrentines, home to numerous cafes, bars, and restaurants with outdoor seating sections.
+These allow you to sit back in the sun, sip traditional Italian beverages like wine or coffee, gelato, and take in the stunning views before you.

 In the surrounding streets, locations like the Cattedrale Dei Santi Filippo E Giacomo and its triple tiered bell tower, the Basilica Pontifica Di Sant’Antonio, and the Basilica Di Sant’Antonio provide historic attractions to keep you entertained for hours.